European Aviation Ltd

 In 2022, European Cargo began converting its widebody fleet into a permanent freighter configuration (the aircraft had been operating as temporary “preighters” – passenger aircraft temporarily repurposed for freight operations) ,with the first of these certified by the EASA in December of that year.

-In April 2023, the first operations commenced with three times weekly flights scheduled between Bournemouth and Chengdu.
+In April 2023, the first operations commenced with three times weekly flights scheduled between Bournemouth (BOH) and Chengdu (CTU).
 A second aircraft followed in August and a third in November, all operating on the same routing.